Team

 Principal Investigator

-I am an Associate Professor in the Department of Cellular and Molecular Medicine and the Department of Bioengineering at the University of California San Diego.
+I am a Professor in the Department of Cellular and Molecular Medicine and the Department of Bioengineering at the University of California San Diego.
 I am interested in disentangling the enigmatic secrets hidden in large omics datasets.
 My research is focused on developing novel machine-learning approaches and in leveraging these approaches to elucidate the basic molecular mechanism underlying cancer development and cancer progression.
 My hope is that this understanding will allow us to improve cancer treatment and cancer prevention.

 Postdoctoral Fellows & Research Associates